methylgrammarlab/deconvolution_models/TUTORIAL.md

 - **Will this just be a list from 1 to 28 million?**
   - Basically, yes.
 This program was built with Epiread in mind, so the adjustment for pat is not the most efficient.
 - **What is the load_slop parameter?**
-  - Since he pat format doesn't have an end coordinate, loading only the marker regions will ignore partial overlaps.
+  - Since the pat format doesn't have an end coordinate, loading only the marker regions will ignore partial overlaps.
 For example, if your region of interest is chr1:10-20, a read starting at chr1:8 would not be loaded.
 We increase the intervals on the left by the load_slop to compensate for this.
 Note that the mapper_slop is for holding memory, and the load_slop is just for cutting the regions out of the mixture file. load_slop <= mapper_slop